Rosemary Laing: Work

-A vast majority of Laing's artworks relate strongly to cultural and historical places throughout Australia.
-With staged sceneries, Laing involves the politics of particular locations as well as elements of current and modern culture.
-Laing became interested in flight in 1994, when she moved to a studio in Leichardt, Sydney which was directly under the flight path.
+A vast majority of Laing's artworks related strongly to cultural and historical places throughout Australia.
+With staged sceneries, Laing involved the politics of particular locations as well as elements of current and modern culture.
+Laing became interested in flight in 1994 when she moved to a studio in the Sydney suburb of Leichhardt which was directly under the flight path.
 Her growing annoyance with the sounds from planes passing overhead fueled her interest in the ideas of air travel, which in turn was the inspiration for her Flight Research series.

-Since 1996, Laing has generally avoided digitally manipulating any of her images, which is what makes the subject matter in some of her images so surreal.
+From 1996 Laing generally avoided digitally manipulating any of her images, which is what made the subject matter in some of her images surreal.

 Awards and honours

-Over the span of her career, Laing has accomplished many things and has won multiple awards as well as research grants.
-Some of the awards and grants she has gained include:
+In her career, Laing won multiple awards as well as research grants, including: